RainMark/gtk3-tutorial/entrybuffer.rst

 =======
 Example
 =======
-Below is an example of a EntryBuffer:
+Below is an example of an EntryBuffer:

 .. literalinclude:: _examples/entrybuffer.c